PAYNOCCHIO/paynocchio-sdk-python/README.md

 # Paynocchio Client Example

-This example demonstrates how to integrate and use the Paynocchio API to create a wallet for a specific user in a controlled environment.
+This example demonstrates how to integrate and use the Paynocchio API to create a wallet for a specific user in a controlled wallet group.

 ## Steps: